microsoft/semantic-kernel/COMMUNITY.md

-# Welcome to the Semantic Kernel Community!
+# Welcome to the Semantic Kernel Community

 Below are some ways that you can get involved in the SK Community.